 All increases are based on the amounts for Band D properties.
-The percentage increase will show as 13.4%, which, we agree seems high, but if the Transition Grant had been paid then the percentage increase would have been 3.44%
+The percentage increase will show as 2.00%

 Applications must satisfy a number of conditions to be considered for a grant.
 Bids should be made for projects which will be of benefit to the whole community or a specific group whose principal objectives are not those of a single individual.
 Applications will not be accepted where the benefit is to a single individual.

 The project should be of benefit to a significant number of persons living within the Parish.
 Applications will be considered only from "not for profit" organisations.
 Applications should be for one-off projects.
 Applications for sums up to 50% of total project cost, to a maximum of £200 will be considered.
-Applications are considered twice a year in July and November.
-Applications should be submitted by the first day of the month.
+Applications are considered at each Parish Council Meeting and should be submitted 10 working days before the meeting excluding weekends and bank holidays.
 Full Guidance Notes and Application Form.